Anna's hummingbird: Etymology

-The male's call – scratchy and metallic – is typically used as the bird perches in trees and shrubs.
-Anna's hummingbirds have adapted to urban environments and are commonly seen in backyards and parks, and at feeders and flowering plants.
-Anna's hummingbirds eat flying insects.

-Population statistics

-According to a 2021 estimate, there are 8 million Anna's hummingbirds in the western United States and Canada, with the population increasing since 1970.
-As of 2021, the International Union for Conservation of Nature Red List of Threatened Species lists Anna's hummingbird among species of least concern.
+Gould did not explain the derivation of the genus name but it is probably from the Ancient Greek kaluptrē meaning "woman's veil" or "head-dress" (from kaluptō meaning "to cover").
+The specific epithet anna was chosen to honour Anne d'Essling who married the ornithologist François Victor Massena, 3rd Duke of Rivoli.

 Distribution and habitat

 Anna's hummingbird is found along the western coast of North America, from southern Canada to northern Baja California, and inland to southern and central Arizona, extreme southern Nevada and southeastern Utah, and western Texas.
 They tend to be permanent residents within their range.
 However, birds have been spotted far outside their range in such places as southern Alaska, Idaho, Saskatchewan, New York, Florida, Louisiana, and Newfoundland.

 In response to rising temperatures at low elevations during climate change in the 21st century, Anna's hummingbirds have expanded their range into the cooler summer environments of higher-altitude (up to 2825 m) mountainous terrains of California, such as the Sierra Nevada.

+Anna's hummingbirds are non-migrating residents of Seattle where they live year-round through winter, enduring extended periods of subfreezing temperatures, snow, and high winds.
+Anna's hummingbirds have adapted to urban environments and are commonly seen in backyards and parks.